There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 As I have mentioned earlier, there is an opportunity for affiliation.
 For instance, if you enter Nanyang Primary school, you get an advantage in admissions for Nanyang Girls which would lead you directly to HCI and so forth.

-It is the same in Fairfield where you only need 188 to move from FMPS to FMSS and get easier entry into ACJC.
+It is the same in my secondary school where you only need 188 to move from the primary school to secondary school.
+Students are also able to enter ACJC much more easily.
 Even if you are not that smart, as long as you work hard and fulfil your basic student obligations of studying, you definitely can make it.

 Teaching wise I would say mostly elite schools have slightly better teachers.
 In VJC, my geography and literature teachers were all imported from the UK.
 However, it is not always the case because I got a really mediocre mathematics teacher and average GP teacher.